Arnavsmayan/5-Personalities-ML-Project/README.md

 ![Personality Types](personality_types.jpg)

-This project classifies people into five personality types using the Big Five personality traits.
-The Big Five personality traits are a widely-used model of personality that describes five broad dimensions of personality:
+This project aims to classify people into five personality types using the well-known Big Five personality traits.
+The Big Five personality traits provide a comprehensive model for understanding human personality, capturing five broad dimensions that define an individual's behavior and characteristics:

 1. Introversion vs. Extroversion
 2. Agreeableness vs. Antagonism